Asset manager abrdn posts 47% jump in 2021 profit as markets rise - NewsBreak

 Asset manager abrdn posts 47% jump in 2021 profit as markets rise

-LONDON (Reuters) - British asset manager abrdn reported a 47% rise in 2021 operating profit to 323 million pounds ($433.53 million), it said on Tuesday, helped by strong market performance and in line with analysts’ estimates.
+LONDON, March 1 (Reuters) - British asset manager abrdn (ABDN.L) reported a 47% rise in 2021 operating profit to 323 million pounds ($433.53 million), it said on Tuesday, helped by strong market performance and in line with analysts' estimates.

 Assets under management and administration rose 1% to 542 billion pounds.